Quantum metrology in the presence of correlated noise via Markovian embedding: Introduction

-The advantage of this formalism is that, now we have a master equation for the dynamics where the infinite bath has been effectively replaced by a finite number of degrees of freedom (number depends on the bath correlation function).
-This allows one to deal the quantum correlated noise in a less resource intensive and apply the quantum comb formalism both for QFI optimization and derivation of fundamental bounds.
-We can also study how the presence of noise correlation between different steps of a protocol affects the achievable QFI, by comparing the results with the \textit{fresh-environment} simplified approach, we have mentioned above.

 This paper is organized as follows.
 In section \ref{section-2} we discuss the preliminaries regarding QFI optimization involving quantum comb techniques.
-In the next section \ref{section-3}, we use the pseudomodel model in conjuction with quantum comb for QFI optimization.
+In Sec. \ref{section-3}, we use the pseudomode model in conjunction with quantum comb for QFI optimization.
 In section \ref{section-4}, we exemplify our formalism for damped Jaynes-Cummings model.
 Finally, we conclude in section \ref{section-5}.